Ember of the Fallen Kingdom

 Winston Coady

 Winston Coady is a 7th grade student at the New School of San Francisco as well as the paper’s news reporter and serial author.
-His job includes writing about the paper’s plans and members, New School’s student council, and NewsCool Chronicle’s short adventure serial Ember of the Lost Kingdom.
+His job includes writing about the paper’s plans and members, New School’s student council, and NewsCool Chronicle’s short adventure serial Ember of the Fallen Kingdom.
 Coady is a passionate writer who enjoys all forms of writing, creative storytelling being one of his greatest hobbies.
 He delights in writing, reading, mythology, and long-distance running, and his goals in life include becoming a renowned fiction author and possibly running an ultra-marathon someday.
 He enjoys participating in the newspaper and working with our other wonderful members.

 Next